Newbury Building Society

 • You or someone else is using your account illegally, or we suspect fraud;

-• We are required to do so by law, regulation or court order;
+• We are required to do so by law, regulation, or court order;

-• There is a disagreement about who owns the money in your account, including a disagreement between account holders;
+• There is a disagreement about who owns the money in your account, including a

 • The terms and conditions of your account do not allow it;

-• Your passbook has been lost, stolen or used by an unauthorised person; or
+• Your passbook has been lost, stolen, or used by an unauthorised person; or

 • You have failed to produce your passbook or suitable identification when requested.